rinusser/FeedTrough/README.md

 # Requirements

 * Python 3.5+ (tested with Python 3.5, 3.6 and 3.7)

-The "feedparser" module will most likely be required in the future.
+* feedparser (tested with 5.2.1)

 # Installation

-Just download the sources and make sure Python is installed.
+Just download the sources and make sure Python and feedparser (`pip install feedparser`) are installed.

 # Usage

 Run `run.py`.
 This might change in the future: the code is still a work in progress.

+### Configuration

+The list of feeds is read from `sources.txt`.
+There is an example configuration, along with documentation, in `sources.txt.example`.

 # Tests